Flexible spending account: Dependent care FSA

 Unlike medical FSAs, dependent care FSAs are not "pre-funded"; employees cannot receive reimbursement for the full amount of the annual contribution on day one.
-Employees can only be reimbursed up to the amount they have had deducted during that plan year.
+Employees can only be reimbursed up to the amount of their wages they have contributed to the dependent care FSA that far during that plan year.

-If married, both spouses must earn income in order for either of them to be eligible for a Dependent Care FSA.
+If married, both spouses must earn income in order for either of them to be eligible for a dependent care FSA.
 The only exceptions are if the non-earning spouse is disabled or a full-time student.
-If one spouse earns less than $5,000 then the benefit is limited to whatever that spouse earned.
-See IRS Form 2441 Part III for details.
+If one spouse earns less than the annual limit, then the benefit is limited to whatever that spouse earned.